 |/B||It allows us to use a monochrome monitor with a color graphics card.|

 |/G||Provides the fastest update of the CGA screen (works only with machines using CGA monitors).
 If you see some dot flickering on your screen that means your hardware cannot fully support this option.|

 |/H||display the maximum number of lines on your screen.|

 |/NOHI||This command allows us to use a monitor that does not support high Intensity.|

 |/RUN||To execute a QBASIC program.
 Syntax – [[drive:][path]filename].|

-Here some of the basic QBASIC statements list with syntax and examples.
+Here are some of the basic QBASIC statements listed with syntax and examples.

 If it is a variable or a number,

 If it is a string,